 If you decide to implement this strategy, you should consider doing an annual rollover of your after-tax contributions into a Roth IRA to help limit the amount of earnings on your after-tax contributions that will eventually be subject to tax.

-To learn more about maximizing your retirement savings, talk to your financial advisor and tax professional.
+To learn more about maximizing your retirement savings, talk to your financial professional and tax professional.

 1Source: Plan Sponsor Council of America, 59th Annual Survey, 2016.
 Most recent data available.

 Please see IRS Publications 560 and 590 for additional information about the retirement accounts and retirement plans discussed in this piece.

 Important Risks: Investing involves risk, including the possible loss of principal.

 This information should not be considered investment advice or a recommendation to buy/sell any security.
 In addition, it does not take into account the specific investment objectives, tax, and financial condition of any specific person.